Raj-Ranpur: Demographics and culture

 The town is famous for its magnificent Jagannath Temple (Jagannath Mandir in Oriya) which is situated in the main market area of the town.
 The Hindu deities Lord Jagannath, Lord Balabhadra and Goddess Subhadra are worshipped in this temple along with other Hindu Gods and Goddesses.
 The sanctum sanctorum (Garbha Gruha in Oriya) of the temple houses the three main deities whereas other Gods and Goddesses are worshipped elsewhere within the temple compound.

 Also famous is the Rath Yatra (Ratha Jatra in Oriya), the Chariot Festival which falls in June/July every year.
 The three deities Lord Jagannath, Lord Balabhadra and Goddess Subhadra visit the Gundicha Temple riding on these three chariots specially designed and decorated for each of them.
 The devotees pull the chariots with all the enthusiasm and devotion.
 After nine days, the deities are brought back to the main Temple.
 The festival attracts a huge crowd from surrounding areas and elsewhere in the district of Nayagarh and other places.

 The town is also home to two temples dedicated to Shiva.
 The Swapneshwar Mandir dates from the medieval times whereas the Chandeshwar Mandir is relatively new.

 Among other sites in the town, is the Royal Palace (Rajaprasada in Oriya) which is situated at the main market area near the Jagannath Temple.
 Ranpur was one of the 26 princely Indian States which were merged with the modern province of Odisha after India achieved independence in 1947.
 Owing to its small area and population the native state of Ranpur was placed under Category 'C' states within the Odisha States Agency which was an administrative unit of India during the British rule.

-Ranpur is also a Legislative Assembly constituency which consists of the town and surrounding areas including nearby small towns of Chandpur and Raj-Sunakhala.
+Ranpur is also a Legislative Assembly constituency which consists of the town and surrounding areas including nearby small towns of Chandpur and Raj-Sunakhala. as well as numerous small villages such as Kesiapalli.
 Ranpur also is one of the 8 Tehsils within the Nayagarh district.
 It is also one of the 8 C.D.
 Blocks in the district.

 The town's roads connect to other places within the districts of Nayagarh and Khordha including Bhubaneswar, the state capital of Odisha.
 It has a hospital with proper infrastructure and amenities.
 The town is also home to the civil court of Ranpur which is one of the lower level courts subordinated to the Odisha High Court.

 Maa Maninaga temple is also a temple in the history of Ranpur.
 A small temple built on the hilltop, it overlooks the town of Ranpur and has a birds eye view over a long distance.
 It is a short but arduous trek to the top, and offers views of the surroundings.
-However, due to the slash and burn method of cultivation by the locals, the green canopy of the hills has completely vanished and is in urgent need of afforestation.
+However, due to the slash-and-burn method of cultivation by the locals, the green canopy of the hills has completely vanished and is in urgent need of afforestation.